Suryansh1720001/Developer-Cheatsheet/CONTRIBUTING.md

 4) Bring the repo in your local system
 5) Create a new branch
 6) Now change the or add some new Cheatsheets.
-7) Commit and create a pull request
+7) Commit and create a pull request (Don't send any Plagiarized content)
 ```
 🥳🥳 and yaay!!
 You make your PR successfully.<br>